w3f/Grants-Program/applications/web3-open-jurisdiction-stack.md

 - A **data-driven research** on the need for one or multiple dispute resolution systems in treasuries.
 - A **technical architecture** for an open jurisdiction stack, which we envision as an open-source system consisting of pallets and smart contracts to be deployed on a Polkadot system chain.
-- A **proof of concept** (POC) for one of the pallets that make up this system, showcasing how the actual development roadmap could look like.
+- A **proof of concept** (POC) based on the Substrate framework for one of the pallets that make up this system, showcasing how the actual development roadmap could look like.

 ### Project Details